Daniel Mallory Ortberg is online weekly to chat live with readers. Here’s an edited transcript of this week’s chat.

-Q. I bully my sister for her weight: My sister Margaret (30) is morbidly obese: 230 pounds and five feet tall.
+Q. I bully my sister for her weight: My sister Margaret (30) is morbidly obese.
 She’s happy, active, and has a wonderful group of friends.
 But she refuses to take steps to lose weight, and she eats poorly, and it drives me crazy.
 I love Margaret so much and am terrified of losing her too early.
 I also hate that people hurt her feelings and treat her poorly because of her health.
 This manifests in me criticizing her and picking fights with her about her weight.
 I’m ruining my relationship with Margaret.
 She avoids me, and I don’t blame her.
 I make her feel bad about herself.
 I don’t know how to change this dynamic, because swallowing my fear drives me crazy.
 My own husband has lectured me about this.
 I want to change.
 Where do I begin?

 A: It’s good that you want to stop hurting your sister.
 You say that you hate that people hurt her feelings and treat her poorly “because of her health.”
 But they don’t treat her poorly because of her health, which they cannot see; they treat her poorly because of her size, and you are chief among them.
 If you are incapable of spending time with a fat person without turning your own fear and anxiety into criticism, then you need to see a therapist so you can find a meaningful outlet for managing your terror and need to control.
 “I’m cruel because the world will be cruel to you” is not a good excuse.
 Once you’ve found someone who is willing and able to help you do that (and not, for example, a therapist who is going to co-sign your constant criticism as an attempt to be “helpful”), you might write to your sister (since you’ll have more control over what you say before you say it in writing) and tell her that you’re sorry for how you’ve hurt her, that you understand why she avoids you, and that you’re getting help managing your own anxieties so you don’t continue to hurt people in the way you’ve hurt her.
 Make it clear that you’re not asking for anything from her and that you will continue to respect the distance she’s put between you.
 It may or may not be possible for you and Margaret to be close again—that part is not up to you—but you can stop bringing up her weight and belittling her at every opportunity.
 That much is in your power.